zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```
 ## End to End Test
 Why am I seeing the wrong message? **If I remove the testing lines from the html file, you will see the correct message (Hello World).
-That remindes me, I need to stub html() and show() in all Voice tests.**
+That reminds me, I need to stub html() and show() in all Voice tests.**
 ```js
 buster.testCase("Voice", {
     "speaks to the DOM": function() {